 Electricians charge from around £50 to change a light switch for a dimmer, and from around £120 to fit extra double sockets.
 Acoustic carpet underlay costs from around £120 for a W137cm x L1100cm roll; acoustic mineral wool for cavity insulation costs from £3.50 for a W60cm x L120cm slab, both by Sound Service (opens in new tab).

 10. Convert your garage

-It can be tricky to disguise what a converted garage once was, but don’t let that put you off as they are great for creating extra ground-floor space without the higher cost of an extension and, with good design, a garage conversion should blend seamlessly with your existing property.
-A good way to add value to a house is to ensure a garage conversion can be used to extend your kitchen into an open-plan kitchen-diner, or as a playroom or media room.
+It can be tricky to disguise what a converted garage once was, but don’t let that put you off, as they are great for creating extra ground-floor space without the higher cost of an extension and, with good design, a garage conversion should blend seamlessly with your existing property.
+A good way to add value to a house is to ensure a garage conversion can be used for a kitchen extension into an open-plan kitchen-diner, or as a playroom or media room.